What is the ITIL certification and why do you need it?

-There are four key aspects to ITIL 4 that need to be considered to ensure a holistic approach to service management.
-These elements include organisations and people, information and technology, partners and suppliers, as well as value streams and processes.
+Four key aspects of ITIL 4 need to be taken into account to ensure a holistic approach to service management is implemented.
+The elements of this are information and technology, organisations and people, partners and supplies, as well as value streams and processes.

 Why should you use it?

 Another major benefit is the extent to which it future proofs your business.
 Using ITIL principles, your IT infrastructure will be able to cope far better with unexpected business growth and system disruption, particularly as the helpdesk will have a vital role in the process.

 Who uses ITIL?

 For example, Müller made use of ITIL processes as part of an infrastructure upgrade, creating a bridge between its service desk and the rest of its IT department.
 The service desk’s key performance indicators (KPIs) exceeded 99% in an average week once the change was made.